clane9/bids2table/examples/openneuro-derivatives-mriqc/README.md

 We'll use a local config file [openneuro_mriqc.yaml](config/openneuro_mriqc.yaml) for this example.

-The config itself does not contain many significant changes compared to the built-in [mriqc.yaml](../../bids2table/config/mriqc.yaml). *However*, our local config directory does contain modified BIDS indexer configs [bids_anat.yaml](config/tables/indexer/bids_anat.yaml) and [bids_func.yaml](config/tables/indexer/bids_func.yaml).
+The config itself is just a copy of the built-in [mriqc.yaml](../../bids2table/config/mriqc.yaml). *However*, our local config directory does contain modified BIDS indexer configs [bids_anat.yaml](config/tables/indexer/bids_anat.yaml) and [bids_func.yaml](config/tables/indexer/bids_func.yaml).
 By using a local version of the mriqc config, we can make sure our final config is composed with these changes.

 ### Overrides